MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/schedule-owner-for-shift-management.md

 |Create a channel and participate in conversations.|✔️|✔️|✔️|
 |Share chat and channel files.|✔️|✔️|✔️|

-Keep in mind that this table compares capabilities in Teams across the three roles.
+*Keep in mind that this table compares capabilities in Teams across the three roles.
 It's not a comprehensive list of capabilities for team owners and members in Teams.
 Learn more about [team owner and member capabilities in Teams](https://support.microsoft.com/office/team-owner-member-and-guest-capabilities-in-microsoft-teams-d03fdf5b-1a6e-48e4-8e07-b13e1350ec7b).

 ## Example scenario

-Here’s an example of how to use role assignments in Teams and Shifts for your frontline managers and workers.
+Here’s an example of how to use roles in Teams and Shifts for your frontline managers and workers.

 At Contoso Ltd., department managers report directly to the store manager.
 The store manager has more authority within the company as they oversee the hiring of department managers and store associates, help their departments on specific issues, and manage the generation of revenue within their store.
 Department managers, on the other hand, are responsible for managing the day-to-day operations and people within their department.